I don’t improve my clients’ lives, I transform them. Often radically.

 • It took my parents 10 years to get over the fact that I quit school at 17.
 Now, that I can support them in a big way (which I consider to be one of my biggest and certainly most meaningful accomplishments in life), they don’t even mention it anymore funnily enough.

 • Amongst other things, I’ve been called Ferrari, Russell Brand, Gordon Ramsay, Chuck Norris, and the dominatrix of coaching.
 I don’t know about the last one, but you get the idea.
-I’ve also been described as a hybrid of Wendy and Wags (characters from my favourite series Billions).
+I’ve also been described as a hybrid of Wendy and Wags (characters from a TV series Billions).